Rev. Marta Valentín, Minister

 Mimi Olivier, Director of Religious Education

-Mimi is our Acting Coordinator of Religious Education for the 2016-2017 church year.
-Mimi was raised in the UU church, and has a long history of working with children and youth, in both therapeutic settings and as an after school care provider.
+Mimi, our Director of Religious Education, was raised in the UU church, and has a long history of working with children and youth, in both therapeutic settings and as an after school care provider.
 In addition, she has a strong commitment to social justice, and is a longtime member of the Medford community.

 Mimi can be contacted at firstname.lastname@example.org.

 Fred Humphrey, Sexton

-Fred has been our church sexton for eleven years.
+Fred has been our church sexton for fourteen years.